 Can You Make Money With Home Income Millionaire?

-Yes, it’s technically possible, but the truth is, according to Pyramid Scheme Alert 88% of people who are unfortunate enough to get sucked into these things never make any money and, in fact, lose everything they put into it, which is exactly why pyramid schemes are illegal in most countries.
+Yes, it’s technically possible, but the truth is, according to Pyramid Scheme Alert, 88% of people unfortunate enough to get sucked into these things never make money.
+In fact, they lose everything they put in, which is exactly why pyramid schemes are illegal in most countries.

 Marc Jennings’ program is set up so that it’s the few at the very top that makes a lot of money whilst everyone else loses out at their expense.

 With this program you have to buy in at each level with the price going up incrementally at each stage starting at $97, then $1,000, $3,000 and $5,000.

 Because you’re told you’ll lose money if you don’t.

 Let’s say for example you recruit someone who joins at level 1 while you’re at level 1, if they decide to upgrade to level 2, you won’t qualify for commissions.